 Ba Be Lakes

-The fresh water Lake Babe is the only significant natural upland lake in the North of Vietnam with a total surface area of 500 hectares.
-Babe lake is dotted with many limestone mountains which have many caves and underground stream.
+The freshwater Lake Babe is the only significant natural upland lake in the North of Vietnam with a total surface area of 500 hectares.
+Babe lake is dotted with many limestone mountains which have many caves and an underground stream.
 Therefore the water here is always blue and clear.
-Babe is some 145 m above sea level, 8 km long, 3 km wide and about 25-30 deep.
+Babe is some 145 m above sea level, 8 km long, 3 km wide, and about 25-30 deep.
 You can also find many ancient trees, several are precious wood.

 For more information about places, people, or things that are useful in planning your motorbike tour in Vietnam, please follow this link